bajerwitharm/smartbuilding/DHTxx/README.md

 **./dht11** ***2*** ***11***

-output is JSON coded string:
+output is [JSON](http://json.org/) coded string containing temperature in Celsius degree and humidity in %RH:

 ```
 {